komal769/ETHADV/README.md

 Interact with the DApp:

-- Use the provided interface to view the auction item and place bids.
+- Use the provided interface to view the current block number and contract data.
 - Ensure sufficient Ether balance in your MetaMask wallet for transactions.

 ## Contributing